Mark DeFriest: Prison escapes

 DeFriest made his first escape after a month at Florida State Hospital in Chattahoochee.
 He put LSD-25 from the hospital's pharmacy into the staff's coffee, in a plan to slip out while the staff was under the drug's influence.
 The plan fell apart when security arrived and the ward was locked down.
 He and a few other prisoners attempted to scale the facility's boundary wall.
 DeFriest got over the fence, hot-wired a car, and made a successful escape before being recaptured and sent to Bay County Jail.
-He has made use of various creative inventions and methods throughout his various escape attempts, such as replicating keys from any available material after memorising their patterns and fashioning a zip gun out of a toothpaste tube.
+He has made use of various creative inventions and methods throughout his various escape attempts, such as replicating keys from any available material after memorizing their patterns and fashioning a zip gun out of a toothpaste tube.
 During one of these escapes, DeFriest stole a car using a gun, for which he would later be charged with armed robbery.

 Treatment in prison

-DeFriest was subject to abuse by prison guards throughout his time in prison,.
+DeFriest was subject to abuse by prison guards throughout his time in prison.
 He cumulatively spent 27 years in solitary confinement.

 He experienced the bulk of the abuse at the Florida State Prison (FSP), having been transferred there in 1982.
 Ron McAndrew, who served as warden from 1996 to 1998, described the northern Florida prison as "ungovernable", describing situations where squads "composed of correctional officers roamed the cell blocks, beating and degrading prisoners with impunity", with these officers additionally turning a blind eye to violence between inmates.
 He was a target of abuse due to his character: according to Bill Cornwell, DeFriest was a "walk alone", refusing to align with any gangs in the prison and mostly keeping to himself: "Anyone familiar with the inner workings of a penal institution will tell you that an inmate who stands out, who is a loner, who is troubled and vulnerable, is imperiled."

 Florida State Prison's solitary confinement served as an "escape-proof" cell, one that The Miami Herald reported held the only nonviolent inmate in the solitary confinement ward—one floor above the electric chair.
 There, prison officials deprived DeFriest of books, magazines, radio, TV, windows, sunlight, water and toiletries for 11 days.

 Although 209 disciplinary reports have been filed against DeFriest, McAndrew doubted the veracity of many of them: although he was aware of DeFriest engaging in less flagrant displays of rule breaking, he asserted in an interview with Cornwell that many of them were false accusations designed to prolong his time in prison.

 DeFriest's attorney John Middleton told the Miami Herald that "He's not shanking or stabbing anyone.
 The reports are for possessing contraband.
 He's made his own alcohol.
 He's had weapons, usually defensive.
 He has not hurt people."

 In 1999, DeFriest witnessed the fatal beating of Frank Valdes who had been convicted of murdering a correctional officer.
 DeFriest was a few cells away and confirmed the medical examiner's conclusion that Valdes was beaten to death.
 For his protection, DeFriest was transferred to a prison in California.